About the Office of Economic and Financial Analysis

 Who are we?

 The Office of Economic and Financial Analysis (OEFA -- pronounced oh-ee-fuh) is an independent agency of King County.
 Our office is made up of two economists and one economic administrator.

 We produce economic and revenue forecasts for King County budgeting purposes.
 In addition, we conduct economic studies at the pleasure of the Forecast Council (see below for a description of the Forecast Council).

 When was our office created?

 In November 2008, King County voters approved an amendment to the King County Charter creating our office.

 Where are we located?

-Our office is located on the 5th floor King County Administration Building in downtown Seattle.
+Our office is located on the 3rd floor of the King Street Center building in downtown Seattle.
 Our address is: